tapangurya/StudentManagementsystem/README.md

 <span style="color:red">Student Management System</span>

 **About the Project**
-The Student Management System is a Java-based web application designed to streamline and automate academic administration processes for educational institutions.
+The <span style="color:red">Student Management System</span> is a Java-based web application designed to streamline and automate academic administration processes for educational institutions.
 It allows administrators to manage student information, course enrollment, attendance, and other essential academic tasks seamlessly.
 **Features**
 -Admin Authentication: Admins can log in, manage student records, and perform administrative tasks.